pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 1. Log in to the [TiDB Cloud console](https://tidbcloud.com).
 2. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Project Settings**.
 3. On the **Project Settings** page of your project, click **Network Access** in the left navigation pane, and click the **Private Endpoint** tab.
-4. Click **Create Private Endpoint** in the upper-right corner, and then select **Google Cloud Private Endpoint**.
+4. Click **Google Cloud** to view the Google Cloud private endpoints, and then select **Create Google Cloud Private Endpoint Connection**.

 ### Step 1.
 Choose a TiDB cluster

-Click the drop-down list and choose an available TiDB Dedicated cluster.
+Select an TiDB Dedicated cluster from the drop-down list for which you wish to establish a private endpoint connection.

 You can select a cluster with any of the following statuses: